wandyezj/wandyezj.github.io/ideas/open-data.md

 Data Set -> a set of Data Assets

 JSON -> TSV conversion is this reasonable?
-Yes simply destructure the field, add a deliminator (maybe `.`) TSV as the unit of a data asset.
+Yes simply destructure the field, add a deliminator (maybe `.`) how would this work for lists of objects? (possibly ban lists of objects, reasonable to ban all lists?)
+TSV as the unit of a data asset.
+TSV is easily consumed by spreadsheet programs, and databases, as tables, while JSON and complex objects have yet to be consumable.